JesperKarlsson500/MS2-Lilypad-Game/README.md

 ## UX
 <hr>
-The purpose of this game is to help anyone improve their memory while having a fun time.
+The purpose of this game is to help anyone improve their memory while having a good time.
 Put on the ambiant music in the game, sit back, relax and follow the frog from lily to lily.
-To help you remember what lilypad to jumped to, they are colored differently and have a unique splash sound to them when you click them.
+To help the user remember what lily pad to jumped to, they are all colored differently and have a unique splash sound when clicked.

 ### UX Stories